New England Center for Children

 Center instructors are carefully supervised as they learn to collect data to describe each student’s behavior so that progress can be documented and analyzed.
 Instructors learn to apply the principles of operant conditioning in a state-of-the-art instructional setting.

-Not only a school for children with autism, the facility also is an internationally recognized center for professional training in psychology and special education.
-It is a primary site for the graduate students in applied behavior analysis from Western New England College's master's and doctoral programs.
-Simmons College students in the graduate program in intensive special needs also receive coursework and supervised teaching experience at the center.
+Not only a school for children with autism spectrum disorders, the facility is also an internationally recognized center for professional training in psychology and disability education.
+It is a primary site for the graduate students in applied behavior analysis from Western New England University's master's and doctoral programs.
 Courses are offered by the center psychologists, all of whom have extensive background in applied behavior analysis.

-Finally, the center supports many ongoing research projects focused on the education of children with autism.
+Finally, the center supports many ongoing research projects focused on the education of children with autism spectrum disorders.
 The director of research has a joint appointment with the Shriver Mental Retardation Research Center, and all of the Ph.D. psychologists have active research programs.